Officers mindful of shooting deaths

 “But we still come to work every day,” Kitchens said.

 Several law enforcement officers have been shot and killed in the line of duty during the month of December in multiple states including the Dec.
-10 death of Detective Joseph Seals in Jersey City, New Jersey.
+10 death of Detective Joseph Seals in Jersey City, N.J.

 Several fatal shootings of officers also were reported last month.